whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Glossary/code-vocab.md

 Arrays are containers that hold variables; they're used to group together similar variables.
 You can think of arrays like shelves at a pet store.
 The array would be the shelf, and the animals in cages are the variables inside.

-### Arithmetic operators
+### Arithmetic Operators

 Arithmetic operators are essential in almost every application, especially in games.
 If a game character earns experience, it needs to be added to the total earned.
 If an arrow hits an enemy, the damage the enemy takes needs to be calculated.

-### Assignment operators
+### Assignment Operators

 Assignment operators (+=, -=, *=, /=) are operators that combine variable assignments (=) with arithmetic operators.
 They serve as a shortcut when coders have to perform an operation that changes the value of a variable.
 If a rock falls on a game player's head, health needs to be subtracted from their total, and so on.

-### Augmented reality
+### Augmented Reality

 Augmented reality (AR) is an interactive experience where digital objects are placed in a real-world environment in real time.
-While _virtual_ reality creates a completely artificial environment, augmented reality uses the existing real-world environment and overlays new information on top of it. _Pokémon Go_ is a popular example, blending the real world captured through your phone’s camera with virtual characters overlaid on top.
+While *virtual* reality creates a completely artificial environment, augmented reality uses the existing real-world environment and overlays new information on top of it. *Pokémon Go* is a popular example, blending the real world captured through your phone’s camera with virtual characters overlaid on top.

 ### Autonomous

 Autonomous robot, self-driving car, and delivery bot are all terms used to describe robots that navigate their environments using sensors with little to no human interaction.

-### Binary numbers
+### Binary Numbers

 A binary number is a computer's way to represent information.
 Computers process millions of 1's and 0's a minute using different rules to interpret them as numbers, letters, operators, and everything else put into a computer.